Allianz: 21st-century developments

-In April 2001, Allianz agreed to acquire the 80 per cent of Dresdner Bank that it did not already own for US$20 billion.
-As part of the transaction, Allianz agreed to sell its 13.5 per cent stake in HypoVereinsbank to Munich Re, and to acquire Munich Re's 40 per cent stake in Allianz Leben.
-Following completion of the acquisition, Allianz and Dresdner Bank combined their asset management activities by forming Allianz Global Investors.
-In 2002, Michael Diekmann succeeded Henning Schulte-Noelle as CEO of Allianz AG.
-In June 2006, Allianz announced the layoff of 7,280 employees, about 4 percent of its worldwide work force at the time, as part of a restructuring program aimed at raising profitability ("Allianz Sustainability P&C and Life").
-The reductions comprised 5,000 staff at Allianz insurance operations and 2,480 at Dresdner Bank.
+In April 2001, Allianz agreed to acquire the 80 per cent of Dresdner Bank that it did not already own, for US$20 billion.
+As part of the transaction, Allianz agreed to sell its 13.5 per cent stake in HypoVereinsbank to Munich Re and to acquire Munich Re's 40 per cent stake in Allianz Leben.
+Following the completion of the acquisition, Allianz and Dresdner Bank combined their asset management activities by forming Allianz Global Investors.
+In 2002, Michael Diekmann succeeded Henning Schulte-Noelle as CEO.
+In June 2006, Allianz announced the layoff of 7,280 employees, about 4 percent of its worldwide workforce at the time, as part of a restructuring program aimed at raising profitability ("Allianz Sustainability P&C and Life").
+The reductions comprised 5,000 staff members at Allianz insurance operations and 2,480 at Dresdner Bank.
 In the same month, Allianz announced that its Dresdner Kleinwort Wasserstein investment banking operation would be renamed as simply Dresdner Kleinwort.

-In September 2005, Allianz announced that it would convert its holding company into a Societas Europaea (SE; Latin: European Company), becoming one of the first major companies to do so.
-The conversion was made in conjunction with Allianz's acquisition of 100 per cent control of its principal Italian subsidiary Riunione Adriatica di Sicurtà (RAS) for around US$7 billion.
+In September 2005, Allianz announced that it would convert its holding company into a societas europaea.
+The conversion was made in conjunction with Allianz's acquisition of 100 per cent control of its principal Italian subsidiary Riunione Adriatica di Sicurtà for around US$7 billion.
 The conversion to an SE was completed on 13 October 2006.
 The Allianz Group also simplified its brand strategy from 2006 and their previous emblem was replaced by the current combination mark.
 By 2008 the company was Europe's largest insurer.

-In 2007 it was a founder member of the Hedge Fund Standards Board which sets a voluntary code of standards of best practice endorsed by its members.
+In 2007, it was a founder member of the Hedge Fund Standards Board, which sets a voluntary code of standards of best practice endorsed by its members.